 George Lewis, Chief Stoker, 293940, Royal Navy.
 George was born in Gosport Street, Laugharne, on 6 May 1880, the son of Henry and Elizabeth Lewis, who were both cockle merchants.
 George became a Farm Labourer, until on 26 December 1899, he signed up at Devonport, for 12 years in the Royal Navy.
 After serving on a succession of training ships, HMS Vivid, Vulcan, Hood, Caesar & Indus, and was aboard HMS Leande when War broke out.
 George passed for Chief Stoker on 9 February 1917, whilst serving aboard HMS Dido, then spent three months ashore at Devonport with HMS Vivid II.
 On 15 February 1918, George transferred aboard the Battleship HMS Roxburgh.
 From September 1916 she served on the North America and West Indies Station until the Armistice.
 She rammed and sank the German U-Boat U89 while escorting a convoy off the coast of Northern Ireland on 12 February 1918.
 Roxburgh was assigned to Atlantic Convoys, escorting US troopships to Great Britain.
 On 20 September 1918, she was at anchor in Quebec, when George slipped and fell off a trestle bridge and was killed.
 George was given a Military Burial by his shipmates in the Quebec City (Mount Hermon) Cemetery, and they paid for a stone on his grave.
 George left behind a widow at Devonport, Elizabeth Jane Lewis, of 18, Horne Road, Ilfracombe, Devon.
 Nothing more can be found of Elizabeth.
 George is not commemorated at Laugharne.

 Domingo Mobile, Able Seaman, Mercantile Marine.
 Domingo was a Venezuelan who served with the Mercantile Marine aboard the S.S.
 Sofie, a London registered merchant steamer.
 On 2 February 1918 she was en route from Jersey to Cardiff in ballast when she was attacked in the Bristol Channel by the German submarine U-101.
-She was sunk by gunfire from the surfaced U-Boat with the loss of eight lives.
+Sofie was sunk by gunfire from the surfaced U-Boat with the loss of eight lives.
 Domingo was 39 years old when he died during the attack.
 His bullet-ridden body was discovered in a lifeboat which had washed ashore on Laugharne Sands, and he was buried in St. Martin's Churchyard, Laugharne on 13 February 1918.
-Domingo is currently commemorated on the Tower Hill Memorial, London, but as a result of my research and the presentation of the evidence from myself to the CWGC that he is buried in Laugharne, the CWGC are in the process of erecting a Special Memorial in the Churchyard.
+Domingo had been commemorated on the Tower Hill Memorial, London for almost 100 years, but as a result of my research and the presentation of the evidence from myself to the CWGC that he is buried in Laugharne, the CWGC have erected a Special Memorial in the Churchyard.

 John Herbert Morris, Second Lieutenant, Welsh Regiment.
 John was the youngest son of Watkin Morris, of 10, The Terrace, Cwmavon, Glamorgan, the Manager of the Duchy Colliery, Cwmavon.
 His uncle was Herbert Eccles, Manager of the Briton Ferry Steelworks, Glamorgan, who resided at Broadway Mansion, Laugharne, and John was a frequent visitor.
 John was educated at Llandovery College from 1904 until 1911, and in 1915 was commissioned into the 20th Battalion, Royal Welsh Fusiliers.
 He later transferred into the 6th Battalion, Welsh Regiment, which was the Pioneer Battalion to the 1st Division.
 They were used to clear the battlefields after the July battles on the Somme.
 It was while engaged upon this work near Fricourt that John was killed on 21 September 1916.
 He was 25 years old, and is buried at Flatiron Copse Cemetery, France.
 John is not commemorated at Laugharne.